loissascha/MangOverlay/README.md

 ## Installation
+The easiest way to get MangOverlay is by downloading it as AppImage [here](https://github.com/loissascha/MangOverlay/releases/latest/download/MangOverlay.AppImage).

-You can find installation instructions on the [Releases](https://github.com/loissascha/MangOverlay/releases) page.
+You can also find installation instructions on the [Releases](https://github.com/loissascha/MangOverlay/releases/latest) page.

 ![General Settings](readme/generalSettings.png)